Simple DIY MIDI-to-CV Translator Box

 1-1-1Off7

-Every time the device is powered up normally, it will perform a self-test and calibration routine.
+Every time the device is powered up, if a manual calibration has not been performed, it will perform a self-test and CV1 auto-calibration routine.
 This takes less than a second.
 If a fault is detected, the red "error" LED will remain lit.
 Otherwise, the green LED will illuminate indicating that the unit was calibrated successfully.

 GATE output function